 OVHcloud, IBM, Atempo Group develop tape-based SaaS for data centres

-IBM, Europe-based cloud provider OVHcloud and data management firm Atempo Group are developing a storage-as-a-service solution for data centres across Europe, with wider plans to roll the service out worldwide in the coming months.
+IBM, Europe-based cloud provider OVHcloud and data management firm Atempo Group are developing a storage-as-a-service solution for data centers across Europe, with wider plans to roll the service out worldwide in the coming months.

 “We are very pleased that the convergence of IBM, Atempo and OVHcloud expertise results in a reliable and sovereign data preservation solution,” comments OVHcloud chief sales officer Sylvain Rouri.